-If there is low bandwidth between the branch server and the terminal, or for optimization of terminal update process, POS images can be cached in advance on the terminal and the upgrade performed on the terminals later on.
+If the bandwidth between the branch server and the terminal is low, or for optimization of the terminal update process, POS images can be cached in advance on the terminal.
+The upgrade can then performed on the terminals when suitable.

 This functionality requires the terminal to have a dedicated service partition.
 A service partition is a partition mounted as /srv/saltboot.
 This partition must be created before the system partition and large enough to store a POS image.
-To ensure that terminals will always have such a partition, use the salt \$TERMINALID state.apply saltboot.cache_image

-Saltboot formula for terminal hardware type to specify the partition details.
+To ensure that terminals will always have such a partition, use the Saltboot formula for terminal hardware type to specify the partition details.
 For more information, see [Salt > Formula-saltboot >].